Information for Family Members Assigned to a U.S. Overseas Mission

 The Foreign Service Family Reserve Corps (FSFRC)

 To more quickly mobilize family members to fill available positions in missions overseas, the U.S. Department of State developed the Foreign Service Family Reserve Corps (FSFRC).
 The FSFRC facilitates the retention of security clearances, and public trust determinations for non-sensitive positions, in order to minimize the delays when family members move from post to post.
-Appointment Eligible Family Members (AEFM) should apply at the one of the bimonthly open enrollment vacancy announcements as soon as they are eligible to apply.
+Appointment Eligible Family Members (AEFM) should apply at the one of the quarterly open enrollment vacancy announcements as soon as they are eligible to apply.

 Most, but not all, positions held by family members overseas require a security clearance.
 Family members often ask if they can obtain a Top Secret or Secret clearance in advance but federal guidelines do not permit this.
 An investigation for a security clearance cannot be initiated until a conditional offer of employment for a position requiring a security clearance has been made.
 If an investigation for a clearance has been initiated, it is very important that family members respond to inquiries from Diplomatic Security (DS) in a timely manner.